Skip to main content

 Unlike the film, the musical actually says the word “whore,” among many other words, and even features some of the omitted homosexual content, including the soldier who commits suicide after suspecting he might be queer.
 The show also makes it clear that Maggio’s death was exclusively the result of his treatment within the stockade.
 This adaptation has had the most freedom to present the army in all its brutality, likely the way Jones would have intended it.

 Even so, this is also somehow the iteration that shows the most reverence toward the army.
 The musical overlays the bombing scene with a lament titled “The Boys of ‘41.”
 The song, which also features during the show’s opening and closing numbers, marks the moment when a bunch of listless army boys are suddenly forced to become heroes.
 For how candidly it displays the systemic abuse within the army, the show ends on an oddly reverential note.
-Again, we return to this odd dynamic where our respect for the army rises with our awareness of its shortcomings.
+And so we're trapped in this odd dynamic where our respect for the army rises with our awareness of its shortcomings.

 The army’s own reception toward the movie was reportedly mixed.
 Despite sponsoring the movie and greenlighting the script, they apparently still found its portrait of the army too eviscerating once they actually saw it onscreen.
 Meanwhile, Addler and Taradash are laughing from beyond the grave.